Class of 2020 — An Unprecedented Graduation

 The expected, normal conclusion of their high school years appeared to go sideways in mid-March, when terms like “social distancing,” “stay-at-home orders” and “drive-through testing sites” became all too familiar.
 Spring break appeared to never end, as school closures were extended week by week, until, finally school districts announced students would not be returning to classrooms before the school year ended.

 Today, we’re hearing less about “flattening the curve” and more about “the new normal” and “Phase I reopenings,” which brings us to where the graduates are now.
-South Sumter High School held graduation ceremonies at its gymnasium on May 29, and social distancing protocols were in place to help everyone stay safe.
-A YouTube video of the event is online, showing an uncrowded stage and graduates happily receiving their diplomas and turning of the tassel.
+Lake County Schools recently announced graduation ceremonies are taking place, but in venues and formats adjusted to prioritize safety for all involved.
+Postponed from May, the events for Lake County Schools’ nine high schools are set for June 11, 12 and 13.

+In a May 18 statement to the district, Superintendent Diane Kornegay said, “We are still in Phase I of reopening Florida.
+Even if we move into Phase II or Phase III by the time graduations take place, recommendations for social distancing and limits on large gatherings are expected to still apply.
+While I know that this is not the ceremony that any of us had hoped for, we've tried to think outside of the box and get creative to find a way to make sure every graduate has the opportunity to walk across the stage and their families able to share the experience with them.”

 Things may be very different, but life does go on, with its special moments and commemorations.
-To all the graduates from all of us at Sumter News Sun — CONGRATULATIONS on your accomplishments!
+To all the graduates from all of us at Triangle News Leader — CONGRATULATIONS on your accomplishments!